slightlynybbled/booty/docs/source/comm_protocol.rst

 Behavior
 ****************

-The PC will typically be the master and the microcontroller will simply respond to the commands.
+The PC will typically be the server and the microcontroller will simply respond to the commands as a directed client.
 Many commands have no required response, such as CMD_ERASE_PAGE.
 Others that require a response will simply embed the same command into the structure of the response.

 When strings are being passed, they will be passed as ASCII bytes and transmitted with the null string terminator ``\0``.
 These are represented in the commands as a string with quotes.::